 In the field of magical arts, the Basil plant has often been used to make love filters, create spells to smooth out differences between partners, or attract attention and sympathy for potential partners.

 Although today we use basil purely for culinary purposes, in other times it was a plant known for its power to provide protection and well-being, so much so that it is sought after for various purposes, including those for the well-being of intimate parts and to ease menstrual pain.

-Some women, but also some men, used to rub it on the skin to take advantage of its powerful romantic aroma and to ensure the attention of the partner, while others used it for the creation of real amulets of love.
+Some women, but also some men, used to rub it on the skin to take advantage of its powerful romantic aroma and ensure the partner’s attention, while others used it to create real amulets of love.

 How to use Basil and its Magical Powers

-Basil Magical Properties, in short, are Love, Exorcism, Wealth, Protection.
+Basil Magical Properties, in short, are love, exorcism, wealth, and protection.

-And here are a few examples of how you can use basil in practice.
+And here are a few examples of how to use basil in practice.